-We can all relate to times where we’ve doubted ourselves, and wondered if it was time to move on to something else.
-To forget about a dream that didn’t seem like it was going to ever materialize, and move on with life.
-That’s what happens at times, we adapt and role with the punches in life.
-Move on and don’t dwell on the past we tell ourselves.
+We can all relate to times where we’ve doubted ourselves and wondered if it was time to move on to something else.
+That’s what happens at times; we adapt and role with the punches in life.
+Move on and don’t dwell on the past, we tell ourselves.

 Kevin Burkhardt encompasses this idea perfectly.
-A man that had great aspirations of joining his heroes like Bob Murphy, John Madden, Pat Summerall, and Gary Cohen in doing what they all loved, sports broadcasting.
+A man that had aspirations of joining his heroes like Bob Murphy, John Madden, Pat Summerall, and Gary Cohen in doing what they all loved: sports broadcasting.

-His journey is a perfect case study for how one should never fully give up on themselves.
-While he never abandoned his aspirations for broadcasting, he realized that he needed to take opportunities as they were presented, perhaps even working at a local Chevy dealership while still continuing to pursue his ultimate dream.
+His journey is a perfect case study for how one should never fully give up on a passionate ambition.
+While he never abandoned his aspirations for broadcasting, he realized that he needed to take opportunities as they were presented, which meant working at a local Chevy dealership while continuing to pursue his ultimate goal.

-I had the privilege of speaking to Burkhardt last week, where we discussed his earliest memories of wanting to be in the broadcast business, working at the aforementioned car dealership, and some of his fondest memories working for the New York Mets.
+I had the privilege of speaking to the former Mets sideline reporter last week, where we discussed his earliest memories of wanting to work in the broadcast industry, his time at the aforementioned Chevy car dealership, and some of his fondest memories working for the New York Mets.

 MMO: When did you know that you wanted to be a broadcaster?
 Did you have one of those “aha” moments in your life?

 Kevin: I knew I wanted to do it for a long time.
 I guess high school was the first real time that I knew.
 We didn’t have much at our high school at that time; we had one video camera.
 I remember we had access to the local access channel which was a channel that was played in town so we would go and set up a camera and record the football games and I would do the play-by-play and my buddy was like the color guy.